 Specialty areas of current interest for which we are now hiring licensed psychologists include:

-Child, Adolescent, and Family: Clinicians in this program treat youth-onset presentations of anxiety, OCD, depression and mood dysregulation, ADHD, noncompliance, negative behaviors and autism/related disorders.
-Other common referral concerns include adjustment to life stressors, familial changes, trauma, academic pressures, and peer conflicts.
+Child, Adolescent, and Family: Clinicians in this program treat youth-onset presentations of anxiety, OCD, depression and mood dysregulation, ADHD/executive functioning, noncompliance, negative behaviors and autism/related disorders.
+Other common referral concerns include adjustment to life stressors, familial changes, trauma, academic pressures and peer conflicts.
 Assessment experience with ADHD, anxiety/mood disorders and autism is valuable.
-We encourage applicants who have subspecialty interests and training (e.g. adolescent DBT, NSSI, skill-based group therapy [ADHD, social skills, DBT], pediatric health/medical, adolescents and young adults presenting with autism, parent-child interaction therapy [PCIT], behavioral family therapy).
-Please email application materials to Camille Randall, Ph.D. at [email protected] and [email protected].
+We encourage applicants who have subspecialty interests and training.
+Desired specialized areas include adolescent DBT (individual and group) for self- harm behaviors and emotional dysregulation; skills-based group therapy for ADHD/EF and/or social skills; Trauma-Focused CBT; adolescents and young adults presenting with autism spectrum disorders; and behavioral family therapy, including PCIT for young children..
+Please email application materials to Camille Randall, Ph.D. at [email protected].

 Eating Disorders Program: This program offers treatment programs for Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorders, Emotional Overeating, Compulsive Exercising, and more.
-We are looking for candidates who have experience working with adolescents and adults with eating disorders specifically in one or more of the following modalities: CBT and FBT or DBT.
-There is also potential for a leadership position in the future.
-Please email application materials to [email protected] and [email protected].
+We are looking for licensed candidates who have experience with adolescents and adults with eating disorders specifically in one or more of the following modalities: CBT and FBT or DBT.
+Please email application materials to [email protected].

 Substance Abuse: Candidates should have skills and background supporting evidence-based care for the assessment and treatment of substance abuse.
-This specialty area promotes a comprehensive treatment approach and aims to address not only substance misuse/abuse but also to resolve related issues in social, emotional, occupational and/or mental health functioning.
-Please email applications to Eva Leven, Psy.D. at [email protected] and [email protected].
+This specialty area promotes a comprehensive treatment approach and aims to address not only substance misuse-abuse but also to resolve related issues in social, emotional, occupational, and/or mental health functioning.
+Please email applications to [email protected].